The Joy of Worms

 Natural Remedies & Support

-Lots of conventional worming remedies strip the stomach and affect overall gut health.
+Many conventional worming remedies strip the stomach and negatively impact overall gut health.
 Often, a short-term solution involves working with the body's natural rhythms and healing processes.

-• Pumpkin seeds – traditionally used to help paralyse worms and support elimination.
+Pumpkin seeds – Food, Sprinkle and add to anything you can.
+Traditionally used to help paralyse worms and support elimination.

-• Dragon’s blood – resin traditionally used for its antimicrobial and antiparasitic effects.
+Dragon’s blood – resin traditionally used for its antimicrobial and antiparasitic effects.
+I get mine from Happy Herb.

 I personally purchase through Teelixir and Newton's Pharmacy.
-Love Newton’s as it's a one-stop shop with fast delivery.
+Love Newton’s as it's a one-stop shop with fast delivery for specific homeopathic, herbal, and essential oils.
+Use the list above to fill your cart.

 The Terrain Matters